rapidspeciation/biodiversity_genomics_course_2024/exercises/14_finding_candidate_genes.md

 ## Finding candidate genes
 (Note, this tutorial is an adapted version of the speciation genomics tutorial by Mark Ravinet and Joana Meier: https://speciationgenomics.github.io/candidate_genes)

-Now that we have SNPs that we think might be under selection, we can take the next step to identify what the genes lying close those SNPs.
+Now that we have SNPs that we think might be under selection, we can take the next step to identify what the genes lying close those SNPs are.
 We will do this entirely in `R`.

 ### Setting up the R environment